steemit/devportal-tutorials-js/tutorials/23_power_down/README.md

     document.getElementById('steem').value = avail+' VESTS';
 ```

-Once form is filled with maximum available VESTS balance, you can choose portion or lesser amount of VESTS to power down.
+Once form is filled with the maximum available VESTS balance, we can choose the amount of VESTS to power down.

 #### 4. Power down <a name="power-down"></a>

-We have 2 options on how to Power down.
-Steemconnect and Client-side signing options.
-By default we generate Steemconnect link to Power down (withdraw vesting), but you can choose client signing option to Power down right inside tutorial, note client-side signing will require Active Private key to perform the operation.
+We have two options on how to Power down: Steemconnect and client-side signing.
+By default we generate a Steemconnect link to Power down (withdraw vesting), but we can also choose the client signing option to Power down right inside tutorial. **Note:** client-side signing will require Active Private key to perform the operation.

-In order to enable client signing, we will generate operation and also show Active Private key (wif) field to sign transaction right there client side.
+In order to enable client signing, we will generate the operation and also show Active Private key (wif) field to sign transaction right there, client side.

-Below you can see example of operation and signing transaction, after successful operation broadcast result will be shown in user interface.
-It will be block number that transaction was included.
+Below, we can see an example of the operation and signing transaction.
+After a successful broadcast, the result will be shown in user interface.
+It will show the block number that the transaction was included in.

 ```javascript
 window.submitTx = async () => {